ajasja/ajasja.github.io/_publications/7_Advances-in-design-of-protein-folds.md

 ---
-title: "Advances in design of protein folds and assemblies.
-[IF: 7.6]"
+title: "Advances in design of protein folds and assemblies."
-order: 6
+order: 7
 collection: publications
 date: 2017-10-01
 venue: 'Current opinion in chemical biology'